Disappointing pay rise? Here’s what to ask for instead

 Whether you are motivated by your career progression plan or the need to keep your skills relevant in our rapidly changing world of work, continuous upskilling is now an imperative for many.
 So, if a pay rise is not on offer or misses your expectations, can your boss offer further support for your skills development?

 Training through either internal or external courses (such as those offered through Hays Learning) is the number one benefit employees seek today.
 But upskilling does not need to only involve formal courses.
 For instance, what challenging or exciting new work could you volunteer for to expand your skills?
 Is there a new project that interests you?
 Or is there an opportunity to learn new skills from a colleague or adjacent manager?
-Mentorships, webinars and industry events can also help you build new skills.
+Mentorships, webinars, and industry events can also help you build new skills.

 You could also ask your boss about any desirable skills the team currently lacks.
 If these align with your career ambitions, your manager is likely to support upskilling in these areas to future-proof the abilities of the wider team.